Back to rankings

 Is New York cheaper than London?

-London is more affordable than New York.
-London has an Anchor Cost Index of 89/100 while New York scores 92/100.
-Average rent in London is $2,310.00/month compared to $3,350.00/month in New York.
+London is the more affordable of the two.
+London scores 89/100 on the Anchor Cost Index while New York scores 92/100.
+Average 1-bedroom rent is $2,310/month in London versus $3,350/month in New York.

-What is the biggest cost difference between New York and London?
+How do salaries compare between New York and London?

 How is the Anchor Cost Index calculated?

-Our Anchor Cost Index is a weighted average of 5 standardized items: 1BR Rent (30%), Big Mac (20%), Uber 5km (20%), Starbucks Latte (15%), and YouTube Premium (15%).
+The Anchor Cost Index is a weighted average of 5 standardized items: 1BR rent (30%), Big Mac (20%), Uber 5km (20%), Starbucks latte (15%), and YouTube Premium (15%).
 Scores range from 0 (most affordable) to 100 (most expensive) across 160+ cities worldwide.